-Oxygen sensors are a product that have been around for more than 20 years, yet most motorists do not even know they have one or more of these devices on their vehicle - let alone what it does.
+Oxygen sensors are a product that have been around since the 1980s, yet many motorists do not even know they have one or more of these devices on their vehicle or what these sensors do.

 The only time most people even become aware of an oxygen sensor's existence is if they get a Check Engine light and there is a code that indicates an O2 sensor problem or their vehicle fails an emissions test because of a sluggish or dead O2 sensor.
 If their engine is not running well or is using too much fuel, somebody might tell them they might need a new O2 sensor.
 But in most cases, they will not have a clue as to how to diagnose or test this mysterious little device that is often blamed for all kinds of driveability and emissions ills.

 An O2 sensor monitors the fuel mixture so the engine computer (Powertrain Control Module) can adjust the air/fuel ratio to maintain the lowest possible emissions and best fuel economy.
 The O2 sensor does this by reacting to unburned oxygen in the exhaust.
 The sensor generates a small voltage signal (usually less than 1 volt) that increases when the air/fuel mixture goes rich, and drops when the air/fuel mixture goes lean.
 It acts like a rich/lean switch that signals the computer every time the fuel mixture changes, which is constantly.